 Individual health insurance, also referred to as major medical insurance or an Obamacare plan, are health policies for people that aren’t connected to coverage through their employer.
 Many times those that are self-employed, are small business owners and those not offered health insurance through their employer purchase individual health insurance on their own.
-It’s important to know that carrying an individual health insurance policy is required by law, and those that do not buy health insurance are subject to a tax penalty when filing their tax returns with the IRS.

 Group Health Insurance

 Group insurance or employer health insurance is what a majority of Americans have for health insurance coverage today.
 When an employer offers group coverage, individuals are able to purchase a healthcare plan for themselves, and many times their spouse and children.
 The employer typically pays a percentage of the premium cost, and shares the rest of the expense with the employee.
 When an employer doesn’t offer health insurance coverage or the employee does not meet the minimum number of hours to qualify for a healthcare plan, they can purchase health insurance on their own through a government marketplace or websites like HealthCare.gov.

 At the age of 65 individuals are eligible for Medicare, but standard Medicare does not pay for all medical costs.
 Medicare supplemental insurance helps pay for the medical bills that standard Medicare does not.